KravitzLabDevices/FED1/FED-Python-scripts/readme.txt

 or in the command line type: spyder to open interactive Python development environment, to access the source code.

+All scripts accept csv files, where first coulmn is a timestamp: %m/%d/%Y %H:%M:%S.
+It is not necessary to remove headers in the FED's raw file, but it might be necessary to change the first column's cell format in excel to "Custom", and save it as "Type": m/d/yyyy h:mm:ss, before running the scripts.

 ------------------
 Written and tested under Windows7
 Anaconda(Python3.5)